Open Enrollment 2025: Everything You Need to Know

 4. Utilize an HR Provider

-Thinking about everything you must do to prepare for open enrollment can be stressful.
+Thinking about everything you must do to prepare for open enrollment can be overwhelming.
 However, there is no need to drown in mounds of paperwork or deal with endless communications streams to carriers.
 Instead, consider using a payroll and HR provider to streamline your processes and eliminate the paper.
 Some benefits of utilizing an HR provider include:

 Simplified Enrollment